a15923647/NYCU_2022_CSCS20024_final_project/README.md

 # NYCU intro2ML final project
 This is my solution for tabular playground series aug 2022 competition hosted on kaggle.\
-It's a combination of data preprocessing, DNN model grid searching and taking average of several models as the final result.\
+It's a combination of data preprocessing, DNN model grid searching and taking average of several models as the final result.

+[toc]

 # Setup environment
 ## Platform